| Preparing for the Fossils workshop - Years

 classrooms.

-11. At the end of the day I can help you
+11. At the end of the day I can show you

-attach the skeleton/skulls to the wall of the school hall (or some other
+how to attach the T rex skeleton to the wall of the school hall (or some

-space, but please note the T rex is 12m long by 4m high, and the
+other space, but please note the T rex is 12m long by 4m high).
+For this

 aware that 4m is quite high, and anyone climbing up stepladders to